mathurpulkit/py2048/README.md

-This is the Python Terminal implementation of the popular game 2048.
-It gets the size of board and winning number from the user as a command line argument and then the user can play using WASD or the arrow keys(Works only on windows) If the user passes a winning number that isn't a power of 2, then it rounds it off using logarithm and round.
-Tested on Windows 10 PyCharm Terminal and Ubuntu 19(sudo access required for keyboard library).
-Keyboard library has been shipped with the code as Ubuntu isn't able to recognise installation of keyboard even after using pip. keyboard library separately installed using pip.
-To play the game, run the following on terminal:
-Windows: python game.py --n boardsize --w winningnumber
-Ubuntu: sudo python3 game.py --n boardsize --w winningnumber If the winning number specified isn't an integral power of 2, it rounds it off to the nearest power.
 <HTML>
+    <p>This is the Python Terminal implementation of the popular game 2048.</p>
+    <p>It gets the size of board and winning number from the user as a command line argument. </p>
+    <p>and then the user can play using WASD or the arrow keys(Works only on windows).</p>
+    <p>If the user passes a winning number that isn't a power of 2, then it rounds it off using logarithm and round.</p>
+    <p>Tested on Windows 10 PyCharm Terminal and Ubuntu 19(sudo access required for keyboard library).</p>
+    <p>Keyboard library has been shipped with the code as Ubuntu isn't able to recognise installation of keyboard even after using pip.</p>
+    <p>Keyboard library has to be separately installed using pip.</p>
+    <p>To play the game, run the following on terminal:</p>
+    <p>Windows: python game.py --n boardsize --w winningnumber</p>
+    <p>Ubuntu: sudo python3 game.py --n boardsize --w winningnumber</p>
+    <p>If the winning number specified isn't an integral power of 2, it rounds it off to the nearest power.</p>
     <h1>Screenshots</h1>
     <h2>Windows:</h2>
     <img src="ss1.png" width="640" height="360" alt="Screenshot">